 - Typical POS needs such as:

 - & more

 While the hardware may seem more straightforward than the software, it is what you’ll physically be using every day so don’t pass it off.
-When looking at the hardware here are the items you should consider:
+When looking at the hardware here are a few considerations:

 - Form factor – Do you need the device to fit in your pocket?

-- Ruggedness – how hard will the employees and environment be on the device?
+- Ruggedness – How hard will the employees and the environment be on the device?

-- Scanning and magnetic stripe reading (MSR) capability – is it truly made for a commercial setting or is it made for selling lemonade in the front yard of your aunt’s house?
+- Scanning and magnetic stripe reading (MSR) capability – Is the device truly made for a commercial setting or is it made for selling lemonade in the front yard of your aunt’s house?